Vutsuak16/Vutsuak16.github.io/_posts/2017-12-21-jupyter-magic.md

 ### %pylab

 This function serves as a quick shortcut when we want to work with matplotlib and numpy both.
-It returns the following output when we run %pylab :
+It makes the following imports :

 ![pylab]({{'/assets/images/pylab.png' | prepend: site.baseurl }})